adeckmyn/maps/README.md

 # maps
 ###R package for geographical maps

-This version 3 of the maps package.
+This is version 3 of the maps package.
 The main change with respect to v2 is a more recent world map.
 The old map legacy map is still available from the package mapdata.

 ##CHANGES